shulgin-egor/MIPT-Recommendation-Letter-Template/README.md

 A plain template for recommendation letters to students of MIPT.

-You can also use it as Overleaf template [Overleaf template](https://www.overleaf.com/latex/templates/simple-recommendation-letter/vzwtxrrxsvsd).
+You can also use it as [Overleaf template](https://www.overleaf.com/latex/templates/simple-recommendation-letter/vzwtxrrxsvsd).